 Now that I’ve stepped down from my soapbox over the issue of what restrooms we may or may not be able to use, I want to talk up a couple of nice developments surrounding a school tradition: Homecoming.
 I have previously gone on the record here as saying that I never went to homecoming or any other school dances when I was a teenager.
 It wasn’t just because I was never a great dancer (and I’m still not one as an adult); I was awkward and not very sociable back then, worrying about my school grades more than some dance.
 That’s not to say I ever disdained the homecoming or prom traditions, nor did I ever dissuade anyone from taking part.
 There’s still a part of me that wishes I had gone to the dances back then, even if I had preferred to be the wallflower and stay on the sidelines.
-There’s also a part of me that wishes I could’ve attended the dance as Allison; I probably wouldn’t have been the best dressed girl at the dance, but considering the traditional community my hometown was then and still is now, I would definitely have made a significant statement.
+There’s also a part of me that wishes I could’ve attended the dance as Allison.
+No, I probably wouldn’t have been the best dressed girl at the dance, but considering the traditional community my hometown was then and still is now, I would definitely have made a significant statement.

 Times have changed between the 1980s and 2015, and these days many schools and the students who go there are more open towards those who do not conform to traditional gender identities or sexual preferences.
 That includes official student functions such has the homecoming dance.
 There’s clear proof of that here in Madison, where students at Madison West High School have initiated a change in their homecoming tradition: Next week, Madison West’s homecoming court will be gender-neutral, a move intended to make the school and its homecoming more open and welcoming to those who do not fit within the set gender binary.

-As noted above, the move toward a gender-neutral homecoming court at Madison West was initiated last spring, when students presented to school principal Beth Thompson a a petition, signed by approximately 1,000 school students and faculty, to recommend the change.
+As noted above, the move toward a gender-neutral homecoming court at Madison West was initiated last spring, when students presented to school principal Beth Thompson a petition, signed by approximately 1,000 school students and faculty, to recommend the change.
 The school administrators, after discussions with student leaders, would eventually give the move their blessing, and intend to extend it to the school’s other royalty-based functions (i.e. mid-winter dance and prom).
 The belief of the petitioners was basically this: We’re the largest high school in the Madison school system, and we have LGBT members of the student body who deserve to be just as valued and recognized as those who conform to traditional gender traits.
 So, if we see our school as a “progressive trailblazer,” why not make this move now?

 Those who submitted the original petition included supporting documents, in which they noted their discovery of three other high schools and two colleges in the U.S. that have already gone gender-neutral with their homecoming courts.
-Among those schools is a high school in Michigan that made the move in 2011, one year after administrators spoiled ballots that selected a TG male student as homecoming king.
+Among those schools is a high school in Michigan that made the move in 2011, one year after administrators spoiled ballots that selected a trans male student as homecoming king.

 So, count Madison West among the very few schools in the country to go gender-neutral with their homecoming courts (and possibly the first high school in Wisconsin).
 But is it a trend?
 Well, “trend” has become too easy of a term to describe something significant these days.
 Even this Madison TV report describes what Madison West is doing as “a trend that’s popping up across the country.”
 That quote makes it sound like it’s just some fad diet or viral video — something that just makes you think, “yeah, whatever” without taking the time to comprehend the gravity of the moment.